davidofug/group-fund-manager/README.md

 ## How to add a Group

-1. Click Groups at Menu on the left
+1. Click Groups on the Menu at the left
 2. The details you can provide about a new Group are:-
     - Photo (optional)
     - Group name